 - You have employees who were paid but not working for a period of time.
 Under IAS 20, you can quantify this “idle compensation” and apply loan forgiveness directly against the related accounts.

 - You have underutilized employees, which has impacted your profit margins and/or overhead rates.
-Under IAS 20, you can apply loan forgiveness to “normalize” your margins and overhead rates and maintain comparable financial reporting.
+Under IAS 20, you can apply for loan forgiveness to “normalize” your margins and overhead rates and maintain comparable financial reporting.

 - You have identified and accumulated nonrecurring COVID-related costs into specific accounts.
-Under IAS 20, you may apply loan forgiveness directly against these accounts.
-We would equate this example to treating the forgiveness as other income.
+Under IAS 20, you may apply for loan forgiveness directly against these accounts.
+We would equate this example to treating forgiveness as other income.

 - After you have systematically quantified and applied PPP funds, anything remaining would be recognized as other income.

 As you know, the PPP loan program has been a moving target for several months.
 For questions about loan forgiveness, tax implications, and other related topics, please reach out to Chad Bumbaugh and/or Steve Snyder.
-We also invite you to view our most recent PPP related webinars on-demand.
+We also invite you to view our most recent PPP-related webinars on demand.